dev.languagetool.org

 If you are a Java developer and you want to extend LanguageTool or if you want to use the latest development version, check out LanguageTool from github:

-Note that due to the embedded dictionaries our git repository is quite large (>800MB), so cloning might take some time.
-You can then build the code with mvn clean package or just run the tests with mvn clean test.
+You can build the code with mvn clean package or just run the tests with mvn clean test.
 You need at least Java 8 for building LT.
 Maven’s default memory settings are often too low, so you will probably need to set your environment variable MAVEN_OPTS to:

 -Xmx1550m